katrinabrock/katrinabrock/README.md

 - [Performance Improvement in ctmm](https://github.com/ctmm-initiative/ctmm/pull/60)
 - [Mocking cmdstand in cmdstanr testing](https://github.com/stan-dev/cmdstanr/pull/1078)

-I also love to both give and recieve detailed on code and processes.
+I also love to both give and recieve detailed feedback on code and processes.
 It's a great way to learn!